chriskonnertz/BinPacking/README.md

 Examples of algorithms that solve the bin packing problem.
 Implemented in Kotlin.
 A demo is included (`Demo.kt`).

-Lear more about the algorithm: https://en.wikipedia.org/wiki/Bin_packing_problem
+Learn more about the algorithm: https://en.wikipedia.org/wiki/Bin_packing_problem

 ## Implemented algorithms